-You might think that discovering what apps you’re running and making a list are straightforward tasks, but it’s a daunting challenge.
+You might think that discovering apps and making a list are straightforward tasks, but it’s a daunting challenge.
 Imagine that you have 50, 100, or more servers or Virtual Machines.
 How do you discover which applications are running on each server?
 Run books are out of date, install scripts are missing, some applications are no longer used but have not been uninstalled, and new apps are added over time.

 According to Matt Fisher, senior vice president at Snow Software, “As IT teams lose sight of the applications in use across the organisation, they lack overarching visibility into the applications that could threaten GDPR compliance.”

 Fisher says.
 “As a first course of action, organisations must get a full picture of their entire IT infrastructure and inventory all applications in their estates.
-This, coupled with specific insight about which applications can process personal data, dramatically minimises the scope of the project as well as the time spent on it.”
+This, coupled with specific insight about which applications can process personal data, dramatically minimizes the scope of the project as well as the time spent on it.”

-So, how do you obtain a “full picture” of your entire IT infrastructure and “inventory all applications”?
+So, how do you obtain a “full picture” of your IT infrastructure and “inventory all applications”?
 The only effective way is using software to dynamically discover apps.
 “Application discovery is a process through which the applications installed and used throughout an enterprise are identified and collected.
 This process enables the gathering, monitoring and management of the entire application portfolio used within an IT environment or on individual computers and networks, such as business/productivity applications, database applications, client/server applications and more.”

-Application visibility and control: the “need of the hour”
+Application Visibility and Control: the “Need of the Hour”

 “Fast and accurate application visibility and control” have been called “the need of the hour” for today’s networking world.
 Application discovery can offer deep insight into what’s running in your digital estate, who is using which applications, and how applications are being used.
 If information is buried in your applications and databases, then this information can’t be leveraged by the organization.
 If you want to plan where to go, it’s essential to first know where you are.

-Application discovery and monitoring let you track:
+Application visibility and monitoring let you track:

-• applications that are being used on specific servers
+- applications that are being used on specific servers

-• the users who are using the applications, and when they’re using them
+- the users who are using the applications, and when they’re using them

-• which functions or features of an application are used and how they’re being used
+- which functions or features of an application are used and how they’re being used

-• the dataflows that are occurring between applications on different servers
+- the dataflows that are occurring between applications on different servers

-• dependencies between applications running on different servers
+- dependencies between applications running on different servers

 Monitoring helps size applications and discovers how much memory, storage, and processing will be needed if you plan to move apps to new VMs or servers.
-When it’s time to move applications to new servers (both to the Cloud or inhouse), intelligent app discovery will show you all the dependencies and stack components that need to move too.
+When it’s time to move applications to new servers (both to the Cloud or in house), intelligent app discovery will show you all the dependencies and stack components that need to move too.
 These factors will help your IT team plan accurately and effectively.